 - Photo Light Box: If you are truly trying to take a professional-looking photo of one object (rather than people or scenery), use a photo lightbox.
 This is especially helpful for bloggers or online sellers who are trying to take pictures of final products – such as crafts or meals.
 These make a huge difference in how your photo comes out.
 You can either buy a photo lightbox, or you can make one on your own that will work just as well.
 This post from Never Homemaker explains how to make a photo lightbox.
 The picture below is from that post.

 iPhone Camera and Photo Settings: Most iPhone users are not aware of all of the photo features and settings that are available to them.
+Also be sure to check out refurbished mobiles 2019 to save some money.
 Experiment with these a little bit, and you will see which ones work best for you.

 - HDR Feature: HDR, or high dynamic range, is a feature of the iPhone camera.
 You can turn this feature on by opening the camera and tapping the Options button at the top.
 Or, you can turn it on in your Settings (under Settings, go to Photos & Camera, and scroll down to HDR).
 With this feature, your camera will actually take three pictures: one in which light is underexposed, one in which light is overexposed, and one in which the lighting has ideal exposure.
 This will drastically improve the light and dark areas of your photos.
 HDR is best for photos with strong backlighting, photos with strong sunlight, or landscape photos.
 It will not work as well when objects in the photo are moving or when you want vivid colors.
 However, you can always make the colors more vivid using photo editing website (more on this in my upcoming post).
 Here is an example of photos with and without the HDR feature: